-Dave McNally: a Memoir
+Dave McNally, a Memoir

 I could throw a baseball before I could walk—and have photos to prove it.
 Cute little urchin then.
 Palm ball, most likely.
 A change-up, no doubt.

 At a Little League tournament in Billings, Montana, circa 1954, I first met Dave McNally.
 He was the runt of the litter, but he got to pitch for Carpenter Paper (full uniforms with stirrup socks, rubber cleats…) because he was left-handed and because, or so we told ourselves, his dad was the coach.
 It might not have been Carpenter Paper, but all the Billings teams had sponsors, and full uniforms….
 And his dad might not have been the coach.
 But we were ten.
 And there be giants.

 We beat Dave McNally like a rented mule.
 More than once.
-But I don’t remember ever seeing him blink, or flinch.
+I don’t remember ever seeing him blink, or flinch.
 It was like he already knew patience and its rewards.

 Now make another leap, to ’59 or ‘60.
 I played American Legion ball for Hastings, Nebraska, and the Billings team came to town, and they threw McNally at us.
 He was 5’11” and I wasn’t, and he threw aspirins past everyone.
 The draft of the ball going by sucked your hat off.
 The Billings catcher had a mattress in his glove, and an ice pack in his palm between innings.
 I can’t imagine that it helped all that much.